-The captive PRCT population is scientifically managed at AZA facilities through the use of a studbook and genetic software.
-All captive toads and their progeny are owned by the Puerto Rican government and are assigned numbers by the studbook keeper, which allows them to be tracked throughout their lifetime.
-Breeding recommendations are made for participating institutions six times per year by the SSP coordinator who evaluates lineages and determines appropriate mates and desired number of offspring to hold to maintain optimal genetic diversity.
-Every three years the population is also analyzed by AZA population advisors from the Population Management Center (PMC) along with the coordinator and studbook keeper.
-Every four years the SSP is permitted to import toads or tadpoles from the wild to enhance the genetic diversity, ensuring long-term sustainability of the captive population and reintroduction program.
+The prct population in captivity is scientifically controlled in AZA facilities using a breeding book and genetic software.
+All captive toads and their offspring belong to the government of Puerto Rico, and the keeper of the breeding book assigns numbers to them, which allows them to be tracked throughout their lives.
+Six times a year, the SSP coordinator issues breeding recommendations to the participating institutions, which evaluate the lines and determine the appropriate partners and the desired number of offspring in order to maintain optimal genetic diversity.
+Every three years the population is also analysed by AZA population consultants from the population management centre (PMC) together with the livestock book coordinator and keeper.
+Every four years, the SSP may import toads or tadpoles from the wild to increase genetic diversity, ensure long-term stability of captive populations and reintroduction programmes.

-The captive population is typically comprised of 700 to 800 individuals and is currently distributed at 32 institutions.
-Of those institutions, the breeding population is managed at 18 facilities which are kept in isolated rooms or buildings.
-These areas are maintained using standardized husbandry and quarantine practices for amphibians destined for reintroduction (Poole and Grow, 2012).
-Genetically over-represented toads from the breeding population are kept for exhibit.
-Once toads are moved to exhibit groups they are never co-mingled with breeding populations to reduce the potential spread of disease to wild populations during reintroduction events.
+The captive population typically ranges from 700 to 800 individuals and is currently spread across 32 sites.
+Of these institutions, the breeding population is managed in 18 institutions, which are kept in isolated premises or buildings.
+These areas are maintained using standardised breeding and quarantine methods for reintroduced amphibians (Poole and grow, 2012).
+Genetically overgrown toads from the breeding population are kept for exhibition.
+After transfer to exhibition groups, toads shall never mix with breeding populations in order to limit the potential spread of disease to wild populations during reintroduction.